-The Baltic division serves approximately 1.8 million private customers and approximately 130,000 active SME customers and is responsible for retail and corporate banking, trading and capital markets and transaction services to Estonian, Latvian and Lithuanian clients.
-The financial results of corporate and structured finance, wealth management and life services provided in these countries are recorded in the Merchant Banking, Wealth Management and Life divisions, respectively.
+The Baltic division serves approximately 860,000 full-service private customers and approximately 96,000 full-service SME customers and is responsible for retail and corporate banking, trading and capital markets and transaction services to Estonian, Latvian and Lithuanian clients.
+The financial results generated by structured finance and life and wealth management provided in these countries are recorded in the Large Corporates & Financial Institutions and the Life & Investment Management divisions, respectively.
 This division's product range includes advisory services, mortgage and other lending, savings products and cards for both SMEs and private individuals in Estonia, Latvia and Lithuania.
-The division had 2,688 FTEs as of 31st March, 2015.

-The Baltic division's customers have access to the range of SEB's product offerings and services through 113 branch offices in the Baltic countries as of 31st March, 2015, internet and mobile telephone banking and personal telephone banking services.
+The Baltic division's customers have access to the range of SEB's product offerings and services through 113 branch offices in the Baltic countries as of 31st March, 2016, internet and mobile telephone banking and personal telephone banking services.
 The Baltic division also provides automatic bank service machines (including ATMs and machines for cash deposits).